gabrielmax1/FER-of-Emotion-with-CNN/README.md

 ![image](https://user-images.githubusercontent.com/65671410/170224453-23835db9-fbfa-468e-aec4-d3df5f2c19f0.png)

-The latter image shows the case where the model weights, (hence, in simple words, what and how it learned) thus, the model does a wrong prediction.
+The latter image shows the case where the model weights, (hence, in simple words, what and how it learned) thus, the A.I. does a wrong prediction.

 To build my model I used Keras, a high-level Neural Network library, applied as a wrapper on Tensorflow.
 The latter, is an open-source library for machine learning having both high and low-level APIs.
 Tensorflow is used as a backend for the model.